 Gene Belcher — the fart-obsessed middle child from animated hit Bob’s Burgers – received the coveted oversized vinyl figure treatment from Kidrobot in 2017.
 Behold: Beefsquatch!
 Continue reading Beefsquatch!
 (Kidrobot, 2017)

 Released by Universal Studios in 1956

 The Mole People was one of the company’s less successful B-movies, and is all but forgotten today.
 However, it technically did feature a Universal movie monster so in 2000 it received the action figure treatment by Sideshow Toy.
 Continue reading Universal Studios Monsters: The Mole People action figure by Sideshow Toy (2000)

-Universal Studios Monsters was a collection of 15 posable action figures released by Sideshow Toy between 1999 and 2001.
-The figures in the collection featured some of Universal Studios’ most iconic movie monsters from the 1930s, ’40s and ’50s.
-This week it’s the turn of Boris Karloff‘s creature from Son of Frankenstein, released by Universal in 1939.
-Continue reading Universal Studios Monsters: Son of Frankenstein action figure by Sideshow Toy (2000)
+was a collection of posable action figures released by Sideshow Toy between 1999 and 2001.
+The 15 figures in the collection featured realistic interpretations of some of Universal’s most iconic movie monsters, and the actors who portrayed them.
+Over the last few weeks I’ve been taking a closer look at the collection, and this week it’s the turn of Lon Chaney’s classic interpretation of Universal Studios Monsters The Phantom of the Opera, based on the film released by Universal in 1925.
+Continue reading Universal Studios Monsters: The Phantom of The Opera action figure by Sideshow Toy (1999)